Pulau Besar - Johor Malaysia

 For those a little more energetic, the island hopping trips to pulau mensirip and pulau harimau for some snorkelling is definitely the icing on the cake.

 One thing to note, don't forget your insect repellant for those pesky sandflies.

 Pulau Harimau has a cavern which can be easily reached if you snorkel a short distance from the drop-off point at the beach.
 The ceiling of the cavern has fallen through and is a nice little private pool where you can sit and enjoy the sun warming your back and the cool water lapping your heated skin.

 This is a private island not too far from Pulau Harimau.
 It is deserted and a sign on the beach warns would be trespassers against alighting on the island.
 This tiny island belongs to the Johor royal family.
 But the snorkelling just off the beach is wonderful!!
 Try it - its worth every penny!
-Well, actually for a day trip out - we negotiated a total of RM220 for the boat to take us to these two islands.
+Well, actually for a day trip out - we negotiated a reasonable price for the boat to take us to these two islands.